Dunja Hayali: Commitment to children and young people

 Dunja Hayali has been a member of the Board of Trustees of the DFL Foundation, a charitable foundation dedicated to social projects since 2017.

 Commitment against hate speech

 In her speech at the awards ceremony of the Goldene Kamera award on 6 February 2016, she also addressed the hatred she has been facing for some time.
-She said, among other things: "In a country where freedom of expression is such a high good, everyone is allowed and must be able to express their concerns and their fears without immediately being put in the right-wing Nazi corner.
+She said, "In a country where freedom of expression is such a high good, everyone is allowed and must be able to express their concerns and their fears without immediately being put in the right-wing Nazi corner.
 However, if you make racist comments, then you are a racist, dammit."
 She received a standing ovation in the hall for her speech.

 Commitment against racism and xenophobia

 Hayali is a supporter of the association Gesicht Zeigen!
 As an ambassador, she supports the initiative Respekt!
 Kein Platz für Rassismus.
 In 2018, Hayali was awarded the Federal Cross of Merit on Ribbon for her commitment against racism and xenophobia.